mspbannister/ud120-projects/final_project/P5_submission.md

 * Individuals are more likely to commit fraud if the (potential) financial reward outweighs the risk of getting caught.
 Thus, I would expect to see POIs receiving relatively greater salary and/or bonus payments than non-POIs.
 * Similarly, POIs may have been rewarded with increased stock options, which would result in them having greater total stock values.
 We might also consider that individuals with greater stock positions to begin with would be interested in maximising the value of the company, potentially by colluding to artificially inflate the company’s profits as was the case in the Enron scandal.

-To select which of these features to use in my classifier, I tried fitting them all to a decision tree in scikit-learn, and used the ```.feature_importances_``` attribute to determine which of the features were most influential, which reported the following (averaged over 1000 iterations):
+To select which of these features to use in my classifier, I tried fitting them all to a decision tree in scikit-learn (using default parameter values), and used the ```.feature_importances_``` attribute to determine which of the features were most influential, which reported the following (averaged over 1,000 iterations):

 ```
 total_payments: 0.00613240418118